backstage/backstage/docs/frontend-system/architecture/07-routes.md

 ### Creating a Route Reference

-Route references, also known as plugins' index pages or regular routes, are created as follows:
+Route references, also known as "absolute" or "regular" routes, are created as follows:

 ```tsx
 // plugins/catalog/src/routes.ts